PhillippOhlandt/pmtoapib/README.md

 The folders inside the `responses` folder line up with the request paths.

 By default, the collection name will be used as the `.apib` filename.
-It can be overridden with the third argument.
+It can be overridden with the `-apibname` parameter.

 ```
-pmtoapib collection.json docs users
+pmtoapib -collection collection.json -destination docs -apibname users
 ```

 This will generate a `users.apib` file.